-From then on the two bands became kindred spirits and established a working relationship, often appearing at gigs together where they took it in turns to headline.
+From then on the two bands became kindred spirits and established a working relationship, often appearing at gigs together, taking it in turns to headline.
 Each band brought their own specialty to the performance, Hawkwind provided the ‘Space Rock’ while The Pink Fairies contributed the ‘Cosmic Boogie’, and at the end of the night the two bands would amalgamate for an elongated jam as Pinkwind.
-It all ended in 1972 when Hawkwind hit big with “Silver Machine” and graduated to larger and better venues leaving The Fairies behind.
+It all ended in 1972 when Hawkwind hit big with “Silver Machine” and graduated to larger and better venues, leaving The Fairies behind.

-It goes without saying that the Fairies received a fair bit of flak from members of the underground for signing to a major label and supposedly selling out, but they weren’t the only ones.
+The Fairies received a fair amount of flak from members of the underground for signing to a major label and supposedly selling out, but they weren’t the only ones.
 The Edgar Broughton Band hooked up with EMI’s subsidiary progressive label Harvest, Liberty snapped up Hawkwind and every other so-called ‘community band’ based around Ladbroke Grove ended up on one major label or another.
 In those pre-independent days, it was the only route to getting your music heard and in the shops, unless you had a super-rich benefactor like Mick Farren’s friend Nigel Samuel who was happy to stump up the cash.

 In August 1971, while travelling to Finland for the Turku Festival, Paul Rudolph fell foul of customs at Heathrow Airport.
 They discovered his work visa had expired, which caused ongoing problems for the guitarist (it was resolved later when he was granted a Residents’ Permit because his grandparents were British).
 As he fought extradition, the band drafted in Trevor Burton, formerly of The Move, as second guitarist.
 Burton stuck around long enough to contribute to their next album, What a Bunch of Sweeties.
 Recorded at Island Studios in the spring of 1972, Russell was much happier with the band’s overall performances and the slicker production, although he concedes some material was weak.
 On the whole the critics were positive with tracks such as “Right On, Fight On” and “Portobello Shuffle” plus live favourites “I saw Her Standing There” and The Ventures “Walk Don’t Run” being standouts, the only downside was the terrible out of tune vocals on “I Went Up, I Went Down”.

-Before the album hit the shops Paul Rudolph suddenly quit.
-It’s been reported he had had enough of the ongoing excessive drug use, by this time Russell was becoming dependent on heroin, a particularly anti-social drug.
+Before the album hit the shops, Paul Rudolph suddenly quit.
+It’s been reported he had had enough of the ongoing excessive drug use.
+By this time Russell was becoming on heroin, a particularly anti-social drug.
 Although Russell thinks there was more to it than that, such as his ongoing visa problems, and Sandy surmised there may have been dissatisfaction with the Fairies musical limitations.
 Whatever the reasons, Rudolph wanted out.
-Initially Russell and Sandy thought they had found a suitable replacement in Mick Wayne, a former member of Juniors Eyes and the guitarist on David Bowie’s “Space Oddity”.
+Initially, Russell and Sandy thought they had found a suitable replacement in Mick Wayne, a former member of Juniors Eyes and the guitarist on David Bowie’s “Space Oddity”.
 He recorded an OK single with them, “Well, Well, Well” backed with “Hold On”, but unfortunately the hookup was a disaster which alienated some of their fan base and they had to let him go.

 In 1987, Jake Riviera of Demon Records offered The Fairies a deal to make an album.
 The band reformed with Sandy, Russell, Twink, Wallis and Andy Colquhoun on second guitar and played a sell-out show at the Town and Country Club in Kentish Town.
-They recorded Kill ‘Em and Eat ‘Em at Picnic Studios and toured sporadically, fitting in gigs with Russell’s bus schedule.
+They recorded Kill ‘Em and Eat ‘Em at Picnic Studios and toured sporadically, squeezing in gigs in between Russell’s bus schedules.
 Eventually Twink and Wallis left, and at different times threatened to form competing versions of The Pink Fairies, as did Rudolph.
 To avoid any expensive, drawn out court actions Russell, Sandy and Colquhoun changed their name to The Flying Colours.
 They called it a day in 1989.

-For a taste of The Pink Fairies try the twelve track best of Up the Pinks: An Introduction to The Pink Fairies, or if you want to delve deeper into their oeuvre go with the CD box set The Pink Fairies: The Polydor Years for the first three albums plus bonus tracks.
+For a taste of The Pink Fairies try the twelve track Up the Pinks: An Introduction to The Pink Fairies, or if you want to delve deeper into their oeuvre, go with the CD box set The Pink Fairies: The Polydor Years for the first three albums plus bonus tracks.